idansc/fga/README.md

   model has decided what to look at within each;
 * **retrieval** declares no entity counts, so the pairwise factors mean-marginalize and clip/word counts may vary per example;
-* **navigation** carries a recurrent state across an episode, and its attention over the observation grid *is* the map of where the agent is looking.
+* **navigation** carries a recurrent state across an episode and, uniquely here, does *not* pool: the attention re-weights each grid cell and the whole map is flattened into the recurrent state, because the agent must know where the target is, not only that it is present.

-`visual_dialog` is the one the paper reports and the only one with trained weights.
-The others ship models and tests; their data pipelines and training loops are not included.
+`visual_dialog` and `vqa` are trained end to end on real data.
+The other three ship models and tests but no data pipeline — AVSD's features went with the same expired links as VisDial's, VideoMatch's were never published, and navigation needs the AI2-THOR simulator.
+For those, `scripts/functional_train.py` trains each on synthetic data with planted structure and checks the model recovers it on held-out examples: retrieval R@1 1.000 among 500 distractors, video dialog 1.000 at identifying which of four streams matches the question, navigation 1.000 at acting toward the target's quadrant under REINFORCE.
+That certifies the wiring, not task accuracy.

 The naming used by those forks is accepted as-is, so this package is a drop-in:
 `util_e` / `sizes` for `embed_dims` / `num_entities`, `prior_flag` /